mecid/mecid.github.io/_posts/2021-12-03-customizing-view-content-shape-in-swiftui.md

 }
 ```

 The *contentShape* view modifier changes the shape of the view used for a particular interaction.
 We change the content shape only for the hover effect in our example.
-But we can do it for different types of interaction, like drag and drop previews, hit testing, context menu previews, and hover effect.
+But we can do it for different types of interaction, like drag and drop previews, hit-testing, context menu previews, and hover effect.

 The *contentShape* view modifier accepts the instance of the *ContentShapeKinds* option set that defines interactions on a view.
 SwiftUI provides us these options to use:

-1. *interaction* - this one offers a shape for hit testing
+1. *interaction* - this one offers a shape for hit-testing.
-2. *dragPreview* - this type provides an outline for drag and drop previews
+2. *dragPreview* - this type provides an outline for drag and drop previews.
 3. *contextMenuPreview* - this type provides a shape for rendering context menu previews.
-4. *hoverEffect* - this type provides a shape for a hover effect on iPadOS
+4. *hoverEffect* - this type provides a shape for a hover effect on iPadOS.

 *ContentShapeKinds* struct conforms to *OptionSet* protocol which means you can combine different options together.